Covid: As Centre claims swift distribution of relief aid to states, hospitals await supplies

 On Tuesday, the Centre said that materials had been dispatched to 31 states and Union Territories.

-On May 3, after Scroll.in reported that several states were yet to hear about their share of Covid-19 relief supplies sent by other countries, the central government said on Tuesday that the materials had been dispatched to 31 states and Union Territories.
+On May 3, Scroll.in was the first to report that 300 tonnes of foreign assistance had arrived at Delhi airport since April 28, but states were yet to hear about their share in it.
+The next day, the Central government said the materials had been dispatched to 31 states and Union Territories.
 “All possible attempts have been made to distribute them immediately,” the statement released by the Union health ministry said.

-Interviews of state officials to Scroll.in also revealed that the distribution process began as late as May 3 evening, more than a week after the first batch of emergency Covid-19 assistance arrived in India.
+Interviews of state officials, however, revealed that the distribution process began as late as May 3 evening, more than a week after the first batch of emergency Covid-19 assistance arrived in India.

-The Union health ministry said that 38 medical institutions – five of them are public sector undertakings or PSUs – in the 31 states were sent “24 different categories of items numbering nearly 40 lakhs”.
-These included, according to the Centre, major categories of equipment, including BiPAP [Bilevel Positive Airway Pressure] machines, oxygen (oxygen concentrators, oxygen cylinders, PSA [Pressure Swing Absorption] oxygen plants, pulse oximeters), drugs (flaviparivir and remdesivir), PPE [personal protective equipment] (coveralls, N-95 masks and gowns).
+In its statement, the Union health ministry listed 38 medical institutions, including 33 hospitals run by the Central government and five public sector undertakings, as the recipients of foreign aid.
+It said these institutions in 31 states were sent “24 different categories of items numbering nearly 40 lakhs”, including oxygen concentrators, cylinders and generation plants; ventilators and BiPAP machines; drugs, masks and personal protective equipment, among others.

-However, some of the hospitals said that their requirements raised with the Centre had not been received yet.
+However, some of the hospitals listed in the statement said they were still waiting for the supplies.

+The director of the All India Institute of Medical Sciences in Bhopal, Sarman Singh, told The Print that they were yet to receive the supplies but a list had been sent to the Union health ministry.
+The medical facility needs oxygen concentrators, cylinders and the anti-viral drug remdisivir.
+“Over the last one week, I have been in touch with the Ministry of Health,” he said, adding that he had been assured that help would be provided.

 A senior doctor in Delhi’s Safdarjung Hospital, another hospital named in the Union health ministry’s list, confirmed they had received some of the supplies and that was more was coming.
 “We have already received some medical equipment, including oxygen concentrators and cylinders,” the unidentified doctor said.
 “It would not be apt to speak about the quantities yet since the conversation is ongoing, but we have been assured that the hospital will get the required medical necessities.”